mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 More info

-The European House of Photography is dedicating, for the first time ever, a massive retrospective to one of the pioneers of photojournalism, Marie-Laure de Decker.
-Through stunning black and white shots, the artist presents us with a vision of the world that blends general history and the intimacy of everyday life.
-Traveling through the second half of the 20th century with her camera, Decker offers us a time travel experience, amidst great events.s and upheavals of her time.
-An exhibition that highlights the talent, the courage, the determination and the passion of this extraordinary woman.
+The European House of Photography is hosting, for the very first time in the world, a huge retrospective of one of the pioneers of photojournalism, Marie-Laure de Decker.
+Through her stunning black and white shots, the artist offers us a vision of the world that blends historical narratives with the intimacy of everyday life.
+As she journeys through the second half of the 20th century with her camera, Decker invites us on a time travel adventure, capturing the essence of major events.s and upheavals of her time.
+An exhibition that showcases the talent, the courage, the determination and the passion of this extraordinary woman.

 See this post on Instagram